 Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

-Dallas Alimony Attorneys
+Dallas Alimony Lawyers

 Alimony, also known as spousal support, refers to the financial support that one spouse provides to the other during or after a divorce.
 The type of alimony you receive will depend on your and your spouse's financial situations and the length of your marriage.